ShalevChen/Object-Detection-Model-in-the-field-of-Computer-Vision/README.md

 # Conclusion
 This project demonstrates a powerful application of object detection in images and videos using YOLO models.
 By leveraging Python and essential libraries such as OpenCV, Matplotlib, and Ultralytics YOLO, the project achieves real-time object detection with high accuracy.
 Users can interact with the project by uploading their own images and videos, providing a hands-on experience of modern computer vision techniques.

+# Additional Information
+For detailed instructions on how to run the project, please refer to the readme_EN.docx file included in the repository.